 Facts to Gather Before Interviewing

-- Key people in the organization
+- Names and roles of key people in the organization

 - Major products or services